 If you are aware of the US laws, then you must know that a felony is one of the most serious crimes that a person can commit.
 Offenses and crimes have various subdivisions across the US.
+If you have been charged with a third-degree felony, call a Pittsburgh Criminal Defense Attorney immediately.

 They are divided into two categories: felonies and misdemeanors.
 Felonies are the more serious crimes.
 Felonies are further classified into three different degrees, where the first degree is a more serious crime than the third one.